 Sunrise Tours is a family owned and operated company that was started in 1993.
 The company has grown steadily over the years, and now consists of 20 fantastic employees and offices in St. Louis, Indianapolis and Kansas City.
 We pride ourselves on delivering extremely high quality tour experiences at a fair price, and we consider repeat Sunrise Tours customers our most important marketing “tool”.

 Day 1: Overnight Flight (D, B in flight)

-Day 2: Budapest A morning arrival in Budapest allows time for a short introductory tour of the city, the capital and largest city in Budapest, followed by lunch at Restaurant Karpatia (or similar).
+Day 2: Budapest A morning arrival in Budapest allows time for a short introductory tour of the city, the capital and largest city in Hungary, followed by lunch at Restaurant Karpatia (or similar).
 Check into the four-star Novotel Danube Hotel (or similar) for a restful start to your journey.
 L, D

 Day 3: Lazar Equestrian Park Our morning exploration of Budapest will include spectacular views on a visit to Gellért Hill and the Panorama Terrace, the Dohany Street Synagogue and the Grand Market Hall.
 Take a short drive into the Hungarian countryside to the Lazar Equestrian Park.
 The Lazar Brothers, world champions in horse trotting and carriage driving, founded the Park in 2002 as an exercising facility and to share the talent of their horses with the world.
 Visit the stalls, awards museum, see a riding exhibition and enjoy lunch at this unique venue.
 Embark on the Silver II for your Danube River adventure.
 We cruised aboard the Silver II in May 2019 on the Rhine River to celebrate our 25th year in business, and she is a beautiful ship!
 B, L, D